Wiesbaden – Prießnitzstraße

 Overview

-Challenge: The residential complex on Prießnitzstraße, built in the mid-1970s and offering 90 apartments, currently has an energy efficiency rating of E. This means significant energy loss and an urgent need for modernization.
-The building’s unique architecture—with elevator shafts and stair towers extending above the roofline, and varying heights (Houses 1–3: four stories plus attic; Houses 5–11: seven stories plus attic)—poses a unique challenge for serial renovation.
-The goal of this first follow-up project by ecoworks for GWW Wiesbadener Wohnbaugesellschaft mbH is to achieve a comprehensive energy retrofit that not only significantly upgrades the property, but also enables building operations to meet the EH 55 standard and achieve energy efficiency class A+.
+The residential complex on Prießnitzstraße, built in the mid-1970s and comprising 90 apartments, currently holds an energy efficiency rating of E, resulting in significant energy losses and highlighting the urgent need for modernization.
+Its distinctive architecture—with elevator shafts and stair towers rising above the roofline, and varying building heights (Houses 1–3: four stories plus attic; Houses 5–11: seven stories plus attic)—adds complexity to any serial renovation.
+The goal of this first follow-up project by ecoworks for GWW Wiesbadener Wohnbaugesellschaft mbH is to deliver a comprehensive energy retrofit that not only upgrades the property but also enables it to meet the EH 55 standard and achieve energy efficiency class A+.

-Approach: The focus is on adapting and rigorously implementing the serial renovation concept to fit the specific needs of this complex.
-The entire thermal shell will be renewed.
-This includes extensive roof insulation, installation of prefabricated, highly insulated façade elements (with new windows and doors), and special solutions for corner windows to ensure natural light.
-The basement ceiling will also be effectively insulated.
-Heating will switch entirely to electric heat pumps.
-A new central ventilation system and a powerful rooftop photovoltaic system (90.9 kWp) will provide local renewable energy.
-Together, these upgrades will deliver highly efficient, nearly emission-free energy for the entire complex.
+The strategy centers on adapting and rigorously applying the serial renovation concept to the complex’s unique requirements.
+The entire thermal envelope will be renewed, including extensive roof insulation, the installation of prefabricated, highly insulated façade elements with new windows and doors, and custom solutions for corner windows to maintain natural light.
+The basement ceiling will also be thoroughly insulated.
+Heating will be fully converted to electric heat pumps.
+A new central ventilation system and a powerful rooftop photovoltaic array (90.9 kWp) will supply local renewable energy.
+Together, these upgrades will provide highly efficient, nearly emission-free energy for the entire complex.

-Outcome: The project will transform the complex into an efficiency house meeting the EH 55 standard and achieving energy efficiency class A+.
-Forecasts predict a reduction in final energy demand by over 87% and a primary energy demand cut of around 80%.
-That’s a nominal savings of about 131 kWh/(m²∙a), drastically lowering operating costs.
-Once completed, the complex will offer residents a modern, visually appealing home with climate-neutral operations, maximum comfort, and minimal energy costs.
-This project demonstrates that serial renovation strategies can succeed—even with complex existing buildings—delivering real value for residents, GWW, and the environment.
+Once complete, the project will transform the complex into an efficiency house that meets the EH 55 standard and achieves energy efficiency class A+.
+Projections indicate a reduction in final energy demand by over 87% and a cut in primary energy demand of around 80%, equating to nominal savings of about 131 kWh/(m²∙a) and a substantial drop in operating costs.
+Residents will benefit from a modern, visually appealing home with climate-neutral operations, maximum comfort, and minimal energy expenses.
+This project demonstrates that serial renovation strategies can succeed even with architecturally complex buildings, delivering tangible value for residents, GWW, and the environment.

 E ➔ A+